jakerieger/XEN/DEPENDENCIES.md

 ## ❔In consideration

-These libraries are being considered for integration into GLEngine.
+These libraries are being considered for integration into XEN.

 - [RmlUI](https://github.com/mikke89/RmlUi) - HTML/CSS UI framework for game UI's
 - [stduuid](https://github.com/mariusbancila/stduuid) - UUID generation library for C++17